ingeniumdesign/homeassistant/README.md

 - [x] Network Infos from Fritzbox
 - [x] SpeedTest.net Infos for the Network
 - [ ] Settings for the different sensors, Lights, Motion detector...
+- [ ] Info for Car is open?
+Next Car Check?
 - [ ] and many more...

 ## Aditional Screenshots